 The major priority is roadway repair and preservation.
-There are approximately 303.4 miles of federalaid routes within the BCATS urbanized area.
-About 194.3 miles are under local jurisdiction and about 109.1 miles are under state jurisdiction.
+There are approximately 343.3 miles of federal-aid routes within the BCATS urbanized area.
 BCATS, through funding from the Transportation Asset Management Council (TAMC), has rated the condition of these roadways since 2003.
 Working closely with the road agencies, pavement management practices are reviewed.
-As of December 2020, approximately 14% of BCATS federal aid eligible roads are in Good to Excellent condition, 37% in Fair condition and 49% are in Poor condition.
+As of August 2021, approximately 21% of BCATS federal aid eligible roads are in Good to Excellent condition, 28% in Fair condition and 51% are in Poor condition.